KYW-TV: 2020 layoffs

-On May 27, 2020, KYW-TV laid off more than twelve Eyewitness News employees and on-air personnel in response to several factors affecting the station's parent company ViacomCBS (now known as Paramount Global), including a corporate restructuring due to the merger of Viacom and CBS Corporation in December 2019 and the decline of advertising revenue in the wake of the global COVID-19 pandemic.
+On May 27, 2020, KYW-TV laid off more than twelve Eyewitness News employees and on-air personnel in response to several factors affecting the station's parent company ViacomCBS (now known as Paramount Skydance), including a corporate restructuring due to the merger of Viacom and CBS Corporation in December 2019 and the decline of advertising revenue in the wake of the global COVID-19 pandemic.
 Among those laid off were general assignment reporter Crystal Cranmore, South Jersey Bureau reporter Cleve Bryan, and general assignment reporter/fill-in anchor Chantee Lans.
 Several off-camera personnel such as floor directors, engineers, and editors were also laid off.
 The two most notable employee layoffs were weekend evening sports anchor Lesley Van Arsdall and weekday morning traffic anchor Chandler Lutz.
 Lutz returned to the station on December 10, 2021, and it was announced that she would be returning to the morning newscast the following Monday.